-3.4.5 The distribution function of a gap in a tidal stream
+3.4.6 The distribution function of a gap in a tidal stream

-From Sanders, Bovy, & Erkal 2015; see NEW in v1.2: Modeling gaps in streams.
+From Sanders, Bovy, & Erkal 2015; see Modeling gaps in streams.
 Implemented as a subclass of streamdf.
 No full implementation is available currently, but the model can be set up and sampled as in the above paper.

+'''

 The stream gap DF

+'''